 With the closure of the Museum in 2006, the Centennial Trust have played a big role in funding and supporting the project and exhibition development for when the Museum reopens.

 Our dedicated volunteer guides make Government Gardens visits interesting and entertaining.
-They provide scheduled twice daily tours for visitors from all over the world.
+They provide scheduled daily tours for visitors from all over the world.

 Before graduating as guides, Rotorua Museum volunteers complete a free comprehensive training course to ensure they can knowledgeably share the stories of Rotorua, its people and its treasures.

 Becoming a volunteer guide gives you a range of Museum benefits:

 Find out more about becoming a volunteer guide:

 Online Guide Application Form

 The Friends promote awareness and enjoyment of Rotorua Museum with its collections and events as an essential part of our community.

 While the museum is closed they continue to encourage the people of Rotorua to appreciate the arts, crafts and history of their district.

 Click here for more information being a Friend of Rotorua Museum.